Lee "Apollo" Adama: How far down?

 - Used as a gag in the Animaniacs episode set in Anvilania.
 Yakko arrives to take over the throne, and sings a very complicated song explaining where he fits in the line of succession (extremely low), which ends with him noting sadly that everyone named in the song is dead, leaving him King.

 - King George VI — then Prince Albert, Duke of York — was not expecting to become King, instead planning a military career and a quiet life with his duchess and their two daughters.
-Then his brother abdicated.
-Cue a constitutional crisis, a world war, and a very uncomfortable King taking a throne he never expected.
+Then his brother pitched a royal fit and abdicated.
+Cue a constitutional crisis, a world war, and a very uncomfortable King taking the throne of an empire he never expected to rule.

 - While it has never actually come into play beyond the well-known examples of Vice Presidents taking over for their dead Presidents, the US government has a very specific line of Presidential succession that specifies who would become President in the event of the inability of multiple people in line to serve.
 This did come up among pundits in the aftermath of the 1981 assassination attempt against Ronald Reagan, where Secretary of State Al Haig stated to the press, "Pending the arrival of the Vice-President, I'm in charge here at the White House."
 While he meant that he was just running the White House and Presidential offices until VP George H.W.
 Bush could return from his vacation in Maine, the pundits all ignored the context and treated it as if Haig was trying to stage a coup.
 (Until Bush could be contacted, the acting President was technically Speaker of the House Tip O'Neill, though his primary responsibility was command over US nuclear forces until Bush could be contacted.)
 Because this line of succession also puts a hard limit on how far down the governmental food chain the Presidency can fall, the Secret Service makes certain that, at any event where the entire succession would be expected to appear (such as a State of the Union Address), one person in the line of succession is not in attendance, instead being kept at a safe house far enough away that no single plausible catastrophe could kill him along with the rest of the succession.